valkey-io/valkey-doc/commands/cluster-slots.md

-`CLUSTER SLOTS` returns details about which cluster slots map to which Valkey instances.
+`CLUSTER SLOTS` returns details about which cluster slots map to which Valkey instances.The command response is deterministic across all nodes in a cluster and is ordered lexicographically.
 The command is suitable to be used by Valkey Cluster client libraries implementations in order to retrieve (or update when a redirection is received) the map associating cluster *hash slots* with actual nodes network information, so that when a command is received, it can be sent to what is likely the right instance for the keys specified in the command.

 The networking information for each node is an array containing the following elements: